 Conditions of participation in the event

-As set out in our constitution and we reserve the right to remove those who do not comply and/or refuse participation in future years.
-A copy of the constitution will be provided upon request.
+As set out in our constitution we reserve the right to remove those who do not comply and/or refuse participation in future years.
+A copy of the constitution can be provided upon request.

-- Promoting the event using Worcestershire Opens Studios marketing materials and only using supplied branded customisable templates for any independently produced marketing materials.
+- Promoting the event using Worcestershire Opens Studios marketing materials and only using supplied branded customisable templates for any independently produced materials.

 - Presenting their studio/home professionally and dealing with visitors in a courteous manner.

 - Complying with national and local Covid-19 guidelines in operation at the time of the event.